SelecTree: Tree Detail

 Leaves Deeply Palmately Lobed, Green, No Change, Evergreen.

 Flowers Showy.
 White.
 Flowers in Fall, Winter, Spring or Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

-Prolific, Orange Red Pepo, Very Large (Over 3.00 inches), fruiting in Fall, Winter, Spring or Summer Edible and Wildlife use it.
+Prolific, Orange Red Berry, Very Large (Over 3.00 inches), fruiting in Fall, Winter, Spring or Summer Edible and Wildlife use it.

 Bark Light Brown, Scaly or Smooth.